Conway, Massachusetts: Government

 Conway employs the open town meeting form of government, and is led by a board of selectmen and a Town Administrator.
 The town offices, police station, fire station, post office and Field Memorial Library (donated to the town by Marshall Field and named for his family) are all located in the center of town.
 The nearest hospital, Franklin Medical Center, is located in Greenfield, as are most of the nearest state offices.

 On the state level, Conway is represented in the Massachusetts House of Representatives by the First Franklin district, which includes the southeastern third of Franklin County and towns in north central Hampshire County.
 In the Massachusetts Senate, the town is represented by the Berkshire, Hampshire and Franklin district, which includes all of Berkshire County, as well as much of western Franklin and Hampshire Counties.
 The town is patrolled by the Second (Shelburne Falls) Barracks of Troop "B" of the Massachusetts State Police.

-On the national level, Conway is part of Massachusetts's 1st congressional district, and has been represented in the US Congress by House Rep Richard E. Neal (D) since 2012.
+On the national level, Conway is part of Massachusetts's 2nd congressional district, and has been represented in the US Congress by House Rep Jim McGovern (D).
 Massachusetts is currently represented in the United States Senate by Senators Ed Markey and Elizabeth Warren.